 Once they’re dried, they’re broken into individual pieces, (see below).
 At this point its likely that cigarette ash enters the ingredients.

 Then deep fried.
 And put into bags, which are then shipped to the cafe’s around abouts.

 We’re in the bank of this tiny Muslim village.
 Indonesia is a Muslim country, with Islam’s followers making up 86% of the population.
 (Christians make up 9% and Bali’s Hindu’s another 2%).

 When families who live in this village (and it is typical of the area) want to make an investment, they apparently buy a cow.
 Some families here have several.

 This is their bank.
 Their wealth is shown in the amount of their livestock.

-We’re surround by rice fields here in South East Asia.
-We’ve seen rice planted, grown and harvested, but this is the time we’ve seen it threshed.
+We’re surrounded by rice fields here in South East Asia.
+We’ve seen rice planted, grown, and harvested, but this is the time we’ve seen it threshed.
 We explored rice fields near Hanoi, in Yunnan, China and also in Longsheng China.